 And last, but not least, gather the eggs.
 This is the most rewarding job involved with back yard chickens.

-All in all I do not think that we spend more then 5 minutes a day caring for the chickens, but we do get fresh eggs daily as a reward for it.
+All in all, I do not think that we spend more than 5 minutes a day caring for the chickens, but we do get fresh eggs daily as a reward for it.
 Raising backyard chickens is really easy and a lot of fun, too.